ImaGoodFella/hack4good/crop_prediction_framework/README.md

 ## Extracting the ts-fresh time series features

 First we need to extract the time-series features with tsfresh.
 After we executed this, you should have two additional files in the **root** `data/` folder: `ts_features_full_narm.csv` and `relevant_features.csv`.
 Note that feature extraction may take a long time (~20 min per 4000 datapoints).
+Make sure to set the working directory in the R file correctly and to have the packages dplyr, glmnet and coefplot installed.

 ```
 python3 jan/ts_fresh_feature_extraction.py
-TODO: Figure out how to run R scripts from the command line
+R CMD BATCH jan/relevant_features.R result.out
 ```

 ## Training a pure image model